studentX/lab2/scheduler/README.md

 # <img src="../assets/lab.png" width="32" height="auto"/> Custom Scheduler Lab

-> In the spirit of Halloween, write a party scheduler that will only schedule
+> The party pooper scheduler!
+Write a party scheduler that will only schedule
 > a pod if it has a costume.

 1. Define a custom party scheduler aka partysched, that check if a given pod